leafcloudhq/meaningful-passwords/README.md

 # Meaningful passwords

-This tool generates passwords based on the meanings of a list of words
+This tool generates passwords based on the meanings of a list of words using word vectors

 [This blogpost](https://www.leaf.cloud/blog/how-to-use-a-i-to-generate-meaningful-and-secure-passwords) explains more about how it works.